kmayerb/tcrdist2/docs/Examples.rst

 - the final position reference the object pw: pairwise, sm: substitution matrix, etc.

-For example, the pairwise results for the cdr3 alpha region can be directly accessed:
+For example, the pairwise results for the alpha chain cdr3 region can be directly accessed:

 .. code-block:: python

   tr.cdr3_a_aa_pw

-The pairwise results for the cdr1 beta region can be directly accessed:
+The pairwise results for the beta chain cdr1 region can be directly accessed:

 .. code-block:: python